 - Internal project management

 Reach out to your entire staff and have them add anything to the list that is part of their job description.
-Let them know you’re working to make their job easier through technology and you need their help identifying opportunities for digitization.
+Let them know you’re working to make their job easier through technology and you need their help identifying opportunities for digitalization.

 Step 2: Identify your biggest pain points